dstours/Redirerector/README.md

 # Redirerector
-Redirerector streamlines the process of spinning up and tearing down redirector infrastructure and configuring tunnels/remote port forwarding.
-Currently, I've only included DigitalOcean as I wanted to build a PoC; I plan on adding Linode/others when I've got some time.
+Redirerector automates the process of spinning up/tearing down redirector infrastructure, tunneling traffic via sshuttle, and remote port forwarding your VPS_IP:18080 to LOCAL:8080.

+At this point in time DigitalOcean is only supported as I wanted to build a quick PoC; I plan on adding Linode/other VPS' as well as multi-redirector support soon.

 ```python
     ____           ___                          __